Code-4-Community/learning-resources/docs/jumpstart/week-5.md

 ### Styling Material UI Components

-If you wanted to style the components in Material UI a little more to tailor your specific needs you can do that!
+If you wanted to style the components in Material UI a little more to tailor your specific needs, you can do that!
-For example let us make the newly imported Button component on John's profile to be black.
+For example, let us make the newly imported Button component on John's profile black.

 We first have to import `makeStyles` from `@material-ui/core/styles`.
 We then make an object for each class we want to apply to our components.
 We make an anonymous function called `useStyles` that is equal to `makeStyles`